 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Why are you choosing your New Year’s resolutions?
-How many times have you made them, and which of your resolutions have you actually achieved?
-Many New Year’s resolutions fail because we’re merely looking for a new experience instead of real change.
 It’s easy to say you’d like to have a better love life with your partner, but what are you really committed to doing in order to make that resolution a reality?
-Are you actually just wanting to go on more date nights, or do you truly want to create a deeper, more meaningful bond?
+Do you actually just want to go on more date nights, or do you truly want to create a deeper, more meaningful bond?

 New Year’s resolutions vs. goals

-Should you make New Year’s resolutions?
+So, what are the best New Year’s resolutions?
 Before you answer that, realize the difference between a resolution and a goal.
 A resolution is a decision to (not) do a specific behavior, like eating ice cream before bed.
 A goal is a series of calculated steps designed to help you achieve the resolution, like starting a mindfulness meditation practice at bedtime.
 By this definition, it may be more straightforward to think of goals as the planned-out process of achieving your resolution.
-By setting goals, you’re differentiating your desired outcome from the steps you must take to accomplish it.
+In other words, your resolution is your desired outcome, while your goals are the steps you must take to accomplish it.

 No New Year’s resolutions are possible without a strategy for achieving them.
 Resolutions, like goals, become more attainable when you streamline your goal-setting process.
 When you’re having trouble reaching your resolutions, you need a way to achieve your goals no matter what.
 Instead of hardened resolve, you need a plan.
 Here’s how to replace resolutions with objectives that work.